robwierzbowski/grunt-build-control/README.md

 Type: `String`
 Default: *No default, required*

 The remote to push your branch to.
-This can be any repository, including your source code repository.
+Common choices include a remote built code repository (Heroku or Scalr), your source code repository's remote (Github), or the local source code repository itself (`../`).

 #### commit